shchauh/dapr-workshop/source-code.md

 Source code for this workshop can be found at [https://github.com/dapr/samples](https://github.com/dapr/samples) from existing Dapr samples github repository.
-To get started with the hands on labs, clone this repository and follow the instructions in each sample(the one included for this workshop).
+To get started with the hands on labs, clone this repository.

-Open command prompt and navigate to a directory/create a directory where you want to keep the code
+Open command prompt and navigate to a directory/create a directory where you want to keep the code.
+The clone the samples directory with following command

 ```bash
 git clone https://github.com/dapr/samples.git